-Knowing the formula that performs best prognostically in our at-risk population may help to better define those at the highest risk and decide on the most appropriate treatment plans and interventions.
-The results of our study suggest that the BSA-CG equation may have the potential to slightly improve mortality prediction in Emirati patients with vascular risk and could potentially have a prognostic role in these patients in everyday clinical practice or research.
+Knowing the formula that performs best prognostically in our at-risk population may help better define those at the highest risk and decide on the most appropriate treatment plans and interventions.
+Our study results suggest that the BSA-CG equation may have the potential to improve mortality prediction slightly in Emirati patients with vascular risk and could potentially have a prognostic role in these patients in everyday clinical practice or research.
 However, further large multicenter studies from the region are warranted to confirm our findings.